Zenysis/Harmony-Wiki/Local-Development-‐-Step-by-step-instructions.md

 > As noted above, these instructions assume your running druid on your development machine.

 > [!WARNING]
-> The index step can be very slow, especially running intel druid images on mac silicon.
+> The index step can be very slow when running druid locally.
+In addition druid does not seem to run stable on mac silicon, and you may have to restart docker several times / adjust your settings depending on your hardware.

 Run process, index and validate (the demo pipeline doesn't have a generate step)
 ```